Wildfires are a real risk to millions of homeowners across the United States. Each year,…

 There are some things you can do to mitigate wildfire risk at your home.
 First, create areas that resist fire at certain intervals outside of your home.
 Use gravel or fire-resistant mulch and vegetation.
 This creates a firebreak.

+Something as simple as gutter cleaning can help protect your property from a fire.
+This should be done at least once a year, if not more regularly, especially if your house is near trees.
 Clean out gutters to keep them free of debris.
 Dry leaves can ignite a roof in seconds.
-One way to simplify cleaning is to install fire-resistant gutter protectors.
+One way to simplify cleaning is to install fire-resistant gutter protectors such as these over at www.mastershieldatl.com.
 Pay attention to other areas like dormers where debris may collect.

 Windows are another important part of fire protection.
 Since glass is more vulnerable to heat than other materials in your home, tempered glass offers the best defense.
 Double-paned windows better prevent fire intrusion by creating a stronger barrier.
 Broken windows let flames gush into a home, setting curtains and window frames ablaze in moments.